 Let $\calZ = \{ Z_i \}_{i \in N}$ be an ordered subcollection of the $\calY$, where $N$ is a set of consecutive integers in $\Z$.
 If $N = \Z$, then we say that $\calZ$ is \emph{bi-infinite}.
 We say that $\calZ$ is \emph{$L$-well-separated} if $d_X(Z_i, Z_{i+1}) \ge L$ for all $i$, and furthermore the distance between the nearest point projections of $Z_{i-1}$ and $Z_{i+1}$ to $Z_i$ is also at least $L$.
 Then $\calZ$ determines a collection of piecewise geodesics as follows.
 For each $Z_i$, let $p_i$ be a point in the nearest point projection of $Z_{i-1}$ to $Z_i$, and let $q_i$ be a point in the nearest point projection of $Z_{i+1}$ to $Z_i$.
 Let $\gamma_\calZ$ be a path formed from the concatenation of the geodesic segments $[p_i, q_i]$ and $[q_i, p_{i+1}]$.
 We will call such a path $\gamma_\calZ$ a \emph{$\calZ$-piecewise geodesic}.

-\begin{proposition} Given constants $\delta$ and $Q$, there is a constant $R$, such that for any $Q$-quasiconvex set $Z$ in a $\delta$-hyperbolic space, and for any points $x$ in $X$ and $z$ in $Z$, with $p$ a nearest point in $Z$ to $x$, then the Gromov product $\gp{p}{x}{z} \le R$, where $R$ depends only on $\delta$ and $Q$. \end{proposition}
+\begin{proposition} Given constants $\delta$ and $Q$, there is a constant $R$, such that for any $Q$-quasi-convex set $Z$ in a $\delta$-hyperbolic space $X$, and for any points $x$ in $X$ and $z$ in $Z$, with $p$ a nearest point in $Z$ to $x$, then the Gromov product $\gp{p}{x}{z} \le R$, where $R$ depends only on $\delta$ and $Q$. \end{proposition}

-We now show that an $L$-well separated collection $\calZ$ of ordered $Q$-quasiconvex sets gives rise to a natural family of quasigeodesics.
+We now show that an $L$-well separated collection $\calZ$ of ordered $Q$-quasi-convex sets gives rise to a natural family of quasi-geodesics.

-\begin{proposition} Given constants $\delta$ and $Q$, there are constants $K, c$ and $L_0$, such that for any $L \ge L_0$, and any collection $\calZ$ of $L$-well-separated ordered $Q$-quasiconvex sets in a $\delta$-hyperbolic space $X$, any $\calZ$-piecewise geodesic is a $(K, c)$-quasigeodesic. \end{proposition}
+\begin{proposition} Given constants $\delta$ and $Q$, there are constants $K, c$ and $L_0$, such that for any $L \ge L_0$, and any collection $\calZ$ of $L$-well-separated ordered $Q$-quasi-convex sets in a $\delta$-hyperbolic space $X$, any $\calZ$-piecewise geodesic is a $(K, c)$-quasi-geodesic. \end{proposition}

-\begin{proof} By Proposition \ref{prop:npp diam}, there is a constant $R_1$, which only depends on $\delta$ and $Q$, such that if $Z$ and $Z'$ are two $Q$-quasiconvex sets distance at least $R_1$ apart, then the nearest point projection of $Z$ to $Z'$ has diameter at most $R_1$.
+\begin{proof} By Proposition \ref{prop:npp diam}, there is a constant $R_1$, which only depends on $\delta$ and $Q$, such that if $Z$ and $Z'$ are two $Q$-quasi-convex sets distance at least $R_1$ apart, then the nearest point projection of $Z$ to $Z'$ has diameter at most $R_1$.